 Interventions and Drug Treatment

 Addicts, unfortunately, are very rarely able to recognize themselves for what they really are, and so it is that interventions are often instrumentally important in the drug treatment process.
-Indeed, addiction recovery is predicated on the honesty and objectivity that comprise the core of any successful intervention, especially insofar as drug rehab can only work if an addict understands the scope of his problem.
+Indeed, addiction recovery is predicated on the honesty and objectivity that comprise the core of any successful intervention, especially insofar as drug rehab can only work if a person with substance use disorder understands the scope of his problem.
 If someone you care about has slipped into a cycle of drug use and abuse, there’s no excuse for inaction.

 The need-based nature of addiction itself explains the myopia of chronic drug addicts: Drug dependency overwhelms its victims both physically and psychologically, to the extent that they lose the ability to relate to anything except their need to use drugs.
 As such, chronic drug addicts are generally incapable of conducting any kind of rational self-assessment, and are very rarely aware of their drug problems until it’s already too late.

 With that in mind, the addiction recovery process is often facilitated by a drug intervention.
-Conducted by an addict’s family and friends, an intervention is a tool by which a drug user is made to see the see extent of his addiction, and the damage it’s wrought on his own life and the lives of the people he cares about.
-The goal, of course, is to encourage the addict to enter an addiction recovery center, and to submit to the sort of addiction recovery treatment that constitutes his last best hope for sobriety.
+Conducted by a person with substance use disorder’s family and friends, an intervention is a tool by which a drug user is made to see the see extent of his addiction, and the damage it’s wrought on his own life and the lives of the people he cares about.
+The goal, of course, is to encourage the addict to enter a person with substance use disorderion recovery center, and to submit to the sort of addiction recovery treatment that constitutes his last best hope for sobriety.

 Note well that interventions can only be conducive to the addiction recovery process if they’re predicated on love and support.
-The goal of an intervention is not to shame an addict for his actions, or berate him for his failings; interventions are only valid insofar as they’re geared entirely towards addiction recovery, and convincing addicts that they need to get help for their drug problems.
+The goal of an intervention is not to shame a person with substance use disorder for his actions, or berate him for his failings; interventions are only valid insofar as they’re geared entirely towards addiction recovery, and convincing addicts that they need to get help for their drug problems.
 If someone you care about has slipped into a pattern of drug use and abuse, there is not and could never be a more important end than that one.

 Drug Detox and Drug Rehab

 Again, addiction is both a physical and a psychological condition, and addiction recovery must address the disease on both levels.
-From a physical perspective, drug addiction is that state in which drugs and drug chemicals have become part of an addict’s “normal” neural metabolism.
+From a physical perspective, drug addiction is that state in which drugs and drug chemicals have become part of a person with substance use disorder’s “normal” neural metabolism.
 Chronic drug abuse entails the substitution of drug products for natural neurotransmitters in the human brain, with the unfortunate consequence that chronic drug addicts literally need drugs to sustain themselves as physical beings.

 Given that sort of dependence, it should perhaps go without saying that the initial stage of addiction recovery can be a traumatic one for patients.
 The good news, though, is that the doctors and caregivers at drug detoxification facilities are specially trained to help patients mitigate the symptoms of drug withdrawal, and that the medical and physical therapies employed by drug detox experts can be enormously successful in ensuring that the withdrawal period is no more trying than it absolutely has to be.